edsonapf/ton-challenge/README.md

 This project was developed based on challenge requirements.

-The project is an api developed in NodeJs that can create and find an user, and beside this, get and increment the total of visits in a specific url using countapi.
+The project is an api developed in NodeJs, Postgres and Docker.

+You can use the api to create and find an user, and beside this, get and increment the total of visits in a specific url using countapi.

 ## Requirements